Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 This sample application demonstrates how to build such a connector, specifically integrating Avaya Infinity™ with [Twilio SMS Messaging](https://www.twilio.com/en-us/messaging/channels/sms).

 > [!TIP] Find detailed Custom Messaging documentation in the [Avaya Developer Portal](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd).

+> [!IMPORTANT] This sample application is intended to be used as a reference for building your own connector application.
+It is not intended to be used in a production environment.

+You can refer this application code for building your own connector application and connect to any other messaging platform.
+Refer the [Code Structure](#code-structure) section for more details.

 ## What This App Does